Postdoctoral Research Fellows in Generative, Multimodal, and Agentic AI

 Qualifications

-We seek highly-motivated applicants with background in one or more of the following areas: agentic AI, geometric deep learning, large-scale knowledge graphs, large language models, multimodal learning, and generative AI.
+We seek highly-motivated applicants with background in one or more of the following areas: AI agents, reasoning models, world models and knowledge graphs, large language models, multimodal learning, and generative AI.
 Successful applicants will be strong technically as well as have an inclination towards real-world problems.

 Ideal candidates will have demonstrably strong research skills, evidenced by multiple publications in top-tier machine learning or artificial intelligence conferences and/or leading scientific journals.